-Creating Grid Index Layers
+Creating Grid Index Layer Tool (Outdated)

+This tool is no longer recommended as it has been replaced with the more advanced Grid Wizard.
 A grid index layer is a grid of rectangles covering an area.

-You can create a grid index layer by selecting Tools\Create Grid Index Layer... from the MapLogic Layout Manager toolbar.
+You can create a grid index layer by selecting Tools >Outdated Tools >Create Grid Index Layer... from the MapLogic Layout Manager toolbar.